openstack/cinder-specs/specs/2025.1/openapi.rst

 - Add response body schemas
 - Add decorator to validate response body schemas against response
 - Add tests to validate existence of response body schemas
+- Update ``doc/source/contributor/api_microversion_dev.rst`` to include
+  the requirement that anyone contributing a change that requires a new microversion is expected to provide request and response schemas

 Dependencies
 ============